MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Multi-task Environment-aware Foundation Model (MUSE-FM)

 After preprocessing, $\mathrm{X}_n^{\rm pre}$ is fed into the unified encoder.
 Specifically, the generated parameters $\Theta_{en}$ consist of the weight matrix $\mathrm{W}_{en} \in \mathbb{R}^{D\times 2N_t}$ and the bias vector $\mathrm{b}_{en} \in \mathbb{R}^{D\times 1}$.
 The parameters are applied to project $\mathrm{X}_n^{\rm pre}$ of different tasks to a shared foundation model feature space:

-In Fig.~\ref{pic_example}, we take channel estimation as an example to illustrate how the original data input is preprocessed and handled by the unified data encoder.
-The data embeddings $\mathrm{X}_n^{\rm emb}$ are concatenated with the scene embeddings $\mathrm{X}_s^{\rm emb}$.
+In Fig.~\ref{pic_example}, we take channel estimation as an example to illustrate how the original data input $\mathrm{X}_n^{\rm pre}$ is preprocessed and handled by the unified data encoder, obtaining $\mathrm{X}_n^{\rm emb}$.

+Finnaly, the data embeddings $\mathrm{X}_n^{\rm emb}$ are concatenated with the scene embeddings $\mathrm{X}_s^{\rm emb}$.
 Besides, we use the standard approach of adding an extra learnable “classification token” (cls token) to the sequence, to form the final input of the FM backbone.
 We refer to the input as $\mathrm{X}_{\rm FM}^{\rm emb}$.